rajeshd2091/kubernetesmyths/docs/workload_myths/K8s_Injects_Svc_Info_Into_A_Pods_Env_Var.md

-# Myth 4: Kubernetes always injects information about Services into a Pod
+# Myth: Kubernetes always injects information about Services into a Pod

 I was attending a free Kubernetes webinar where the speaker was walking through service discovery patterns.
 At one point, he confidently said: